mwpenny/portal64-still-alive/README.md

 make all_languages
 ```

-This requires additional *.vpk files copied to the folder `vpk/`:
+This requires additional *.vpk files copied to the root of folder `vpk/` (since the original Portal keeps only one language at the same time, you have to copy these files!):

 - German:
 ```